johnidm/yt-lb-audio/README.md

 - Run the script `python main.py <subtitle lang>`, where `<subtitle lang>` should be the same as in the first step.

 - The labeled audio dataset is written to the `corpus` folder.
+    *If the `corpus` folder already exists, the python script will ask if it should be recreated.
+Answering `y` means existing data will be erased.

 The `corpus` folder will have the following structure: